JaksonJose/JaksonJose/README.md

 ## With a borderless world comes superb opportunities.

 Hey dude!
-This is **Jakson José**, I've been centered on becoming a **Full Stack Dev** working on a range of technologies such as HTML5, CSS, Javascript, Python, react, node.js.
+This is **Jakson José**, I've been focused on **Full Stack Dev**.
+Working on a range of technologies such as HTML5, CSS3, JavaScript, Python, React, Node.js.

 I'm a kind of self-taught person and fascinated by technology, mainly about programming.
 Also, I believe software development can assist companies and people by solving issues, advancing business, and get people a better life.